nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/nuxeo-enhanced-viewer-release-notes/nuxeo-enhanced-viewer-release-notes-2023-2-1.md

 Limitation: The recording time for audio annotations is currently limited to 10 seconds.

+To be able to use the audio annotation, make sure that the below nuxeo-arender connector versions installed in nuxeo instance:
+For LTS-2023 >= 2023.2.1
+For LTS-2021 >= 2021.5.1

 ## Migration Guide

 ### Configuring the Top Panel Widgets: